cancel icon

 When to see a doctor

-Most post-gym neck stiffness eases within a couple of days with gentle movement and lighter work.
-This is normal post-session soreness, and it’s a green flag that your muscles worked, but not that something is seriously wrong.
+Most post-gym neck stiffness eases within a couple of days with gentle movement and lighter training.
+This is normal post-session soreness and a sign that your muscles worked, not that something is seriously wrong.
+However, you should seek specialist review if any of the following apply.
+The NHS advises that symptoms such as pins and needles in the arm alongside neck pain, or sudden severe neck pain that is worsening quickly, should be assessed promptly:

 • Pain shoots into your arm, or you experience pins and needles or weakness